current affairs

 Conflict Resolution new qualifications for door supervisors

-Posted in conflict resolution, current affairs, managing violence & aggression, personal safety, physical skills, street survival tips on January 9th, 2010 by Chris – Be the first to comment
+Posted in conflict resolution, current affairs, managing violence & aggression, personal safety, physical skills, street survival tips on January 9th, 2010 by Chris – 2 Comments

 Conflict Resolution training for UK Door Supervisors is to be strengthened